01 Jun Gondola Ride in Venice, Italy: Expensive or not?

 You can find gondolas all over the city, but initially we went to the main gondola pier on the river next to Piazza San Marco and asked how much it would be.
 Being the most expensive part of the city- a complete trap for tourists- they quoted us prices all well over 100 euros even for the shortest rides.
 Astronomically high compared to what we had heard and compared to the ‘official’ prices.
 We tried negotiating down, but they were happy to let us walk away.

 So on we moved to one of the small canals off the main drag.
 We were trying to haggle on the price, but the gondolier was very insistent on the prices and wouldn’t budge very much.
 I forget the prices now, but we were trying to negotiate on 20 minute or 30 minute rides.
-20 minutes just covered some of the small canals, whilst 30 minutes covered the Grand Canal and the Rialto Bridge.
+20 minutes just covered some of the small canals, whilst 30 minutes covered the Grand Canal and the Rialto Bridge, which are 1.5 kms away from each other (Distance calculation provided by Distances-from website.)

 In the end we did the whole ‘pretend to walk away’ technique again and he said he’d do a gondola ride for 90 euros for 30 minutes, including the Rialto bridge and the main sights.
 Now in retrospect, we clearly paid more than the ‘official price’, but this was the best deal we had after talking to 3 or 4 different gondoliers.
 Venice was so busy, it was getting late in the afternoon and it’s so easy to get lost that we didn’t feel like walking around any longer.